 Streaming to become smarter

 Some of the US and Europe’s most high-profile broadcasters had seen their viewing figures drop drastically over the past year.
-Having paid out record fees for the rights to stream the likes of the Premier League, NBA or the NFL, broadcasters have found their viewers courted by online-only streaming services, both illegal and legal.
+Having paid out record fees for the rights to stream the likes of the Premier League, NBA, NFL, and the upcoming Qatar World Cup, broadcasters have found their viewers courted by online-only streaming services, both illegal and legal.

 The connected player